Wow a crowd by learning how to saber a bottle of champagne.

 You want the bottle somewhat elevated so it can safely shoot out the cork and glass.

-Once you feel comfortable with the motion, it’s time to do the dang thing.
+Holding the bottle securely at a 45 degree angle, lay your knife flat against the bottle near the base of the seem.
+Practice slowly running your sword up and down the bottle.
+Once you feel comfortable with the motion, be sure the coast is clear.
 Firmly and quickly thrust your saber up the seam toward the top of the bottle’s lip.

 If you’ve done your sabering right, the top of your bottle with the cork are in one piece somewhere in the distance.
 Go pick that up, you don’t want people accidentally stepping on it.